-The initial development of Montauk, New York inundation forecast model was done by Wilford E. Schmidt back in September 2009 (personal communication).
-Sometime in 2010, NCTR generated a standard list of synthetic scenarios to test the stability and reliability of forecast model being developed.
-Using the new list of synthetic scenarios, it was found that forecast model generated localized instabilities.
+The initial development of the Montauk inundation forecast model was done by Wilford E. Schmidt back in September 2009 (personal communication).
+Sometime in 2010, NCTR generated a standard list of synthetic scenarios to test the stability and reliability of the forecast model being developed.
+Using the new list of synthetic scenarios, it was found that the forecast model generated localized instabilities.
 Corrections on the digital elevation model were made to address those issues.